nimamahmoudi/bunny/README.md

 Feel free to contribute by adding more commands or suggesting features that would make Bunny more useful for you!

+## Setup

+To make Bunny even more accessible, you can set it as your default search engine in Chrome:

+1. Open Chrome and click the three dots in the upper-right corner to access the menu.
+Select `Settings` and scroll down to the `Search Engine` section.

+2. Click `Manage Search Engines`.

+3. Under the "Other Search Engines" section, add a new search engine with the following details:
+    - **Search Engine:** Bunny (or any name you prefer)
+    - **Keyword:** bunny (or a shortcut of your choice)
+    - **URL with %s in place of query:** `https://bunny.nima-dev.com/search?q=%s` (replace `bunny.nima-dev.com` with your actual domain where Bunny is hosted)

+4. Find the newly added Bunny search engine in the list and click the three dots next to it, then select `Make Default`.

+This will allow you to use Bunny commands directly from your address bar by typing your chosen keyword followed by a space and then your command.

 ## Contributing

 We welcome contributions to Bunny!
 If you have an idea for a new command or feature, or if you've found a bug, please open an issue or submit a pull request.